 Date came into force or revised

 This policy is intended to prevent the possibility of associating statistical data with an identifiable individual.
-To protect the privacy of individuals, very small population numbers must be suppressed (masked) when reporting or otherwise publicly releasing aggregated data.
+To protect the privacy of individuals, very small population numbers must be suppressed (masked) when the Ministry of Education reports or otherwise publicly releases aggregated data.

 Rationale or purpose of policy

-Under the Freedom of Information and Protection of Privacy Act, a public body may disclose personal information for research or statistical purposes.
-Protection of privacy, however, must be ensured when information is reported.
+Under the Freedom of Information and Protection of Privacy Act (FOIPPA), a public body may disclose personal information for research or statistical purposes.
+Protection of privacy must be ensured when personal information is reported and released.

 Policy in full